scumjr/headless-fde/README.md

-A [lot of techniques](https://www.google.com/search?q=headless+full+disk+encryption) exist to install headless servers with full disk encryption: PXE + VNC, debootstrap, QEMU, local install in a VM + dd, etc. I tend to find them hackish and ended up to use another option.
+A [lot of techniques](https://www.google.com/search?q=headless+full+disk+encryption) exist to install headless servers with full disk encryption: PXE + VNC, debootstrap, QEMU, local installation in a VM + dd, etc. I tend to find them hackish and ended up to use another option.
 I'm pretty sure that it's already explained elsewhere but didn't find it on the Internet, so here it is.

-Basically, the `initrd.gz` of a Debian-like netboot install is customized to provide a remote shell through SSH at the beginning of the install thanks to the [preseeding method](https://www.debian.org/releases/stable/mips/apb.html).
-It allows to install the distro as usual, but remotely.
-A custom script is run just before the install finishes to setup the packages which will allow to unlock the disk remotely at each reboot.
+Basically, the `initrd.gz` of a Debian-like netboot installation is customized to provide a remote shell through SSH at the beginning of the installation thanks to the
+[preseeding method](https://www.debian.org/releases/stable/mips/apb.html).
+It
+allows to install the distro as usual, but remotely.
+A custom script is run just before the installation finishes to setup the packages which will allow to unlock the disk remotely at each reboot.
 This was successfully tested with Ubuntu 16.10.

-3 different SSH servers are involved during the install of the server:
+3 different SSH servers are involved:

 - *#1*.
-Temporary OpenSSH server, specific to the install
+Temporary OpenSSH server, specific to the installation
 - *#2*.
 Dropbear server, used in conjunction with initramfs to unlock the disk
 - *#3*.
 OpenSSH server

-Servers *#1* and *#2* share the same `authorized_keys` (embedded in the custom `initrd.gz`), while the authentication on server *#3* is made with the login/password provided during the install.
+Servers *#1* and *#2* share the same `authorized_keys` (embedded in the custom `initrd.gz`), while the authentication on server *#3* is made with the login/password provided during the installation.